westpointssecurity/juanrinconp/README.md

 ## I'm a Economics student at the Pontifical Xavierian University in Colombia

-- 🔭 This is a repository i did to show the M.A. students how to use python for basic econometrics: [Econometria con Python][course]
+- 🔭 This is a [repository][course] i did to show the M.A. students how to use python for basic econometrics.
-- 🌱 This is a [website][course2] (in progress) where I do some exercises and explanations using the Stata software for the advanced econometrics course at the B.A in economics.
+- 🌱 This is a [website][course2] (in progress) where I make some exercises and explanations using the Stata software for the advanced econometrics course at the B.A in economics.

 ### Connect with me: